 The chickenpox vaccine is one that many parents question because they believe chicken pox isn’t that serious.
 While that’s true for some children, other children have severe symptoms that lead to hospitalization.
 Infants can’t be vaccinated themselves, so they depend on older children around them to be vaccinated.
 Even before your child starts school, they could come into contact with chicken pox, so don’t wait to vaccinate!

 This vaccine protects against diphtheria, tetanus, and pertussis.
-Pertussis, also known as whooping cough, can lead to debilitating symptoms for children of all ages.
+Pertussis, also known as whooping cough, can lead to debilitating symptoms for children patients 1 year or older.
 The DTaP vaccine is given at 2, 4, and 6 months of age.
 These diseases are severe, especially for young babies.
 Whooping cough is extremely contagious, which is why it’s so important to begin the vaccinations at 2 months.

 At 6 months of age, a child can receive the flu vaccine.
 After 6 months of age, they should get the flu vaccine each year.
 The flu vaccine lowers your child’s risk of contracting the flu by 80%.
 The flu can result in dehydration, fever, vomiting, and more.
 If your child gets the flu, they may even require hospitalization to manage their symptoms.